JeniferConstantino/jenifer_dissertation/README.md

 ## Not using Docker

 (Make sure you have hardhat installed.
 If not: "npm install --save-dev hardhat")
+1. Run IPFS node
-1. cd backend < npx hardhat compile < npx hardhat node and, in a seperate powershell: npx hardhat run scripts/deploy_all.js --network localhost
+2. cd backend < npx hardhat compile < npx hardhat node and, in a seperate powershell: npx hardhat run scripts/deploy_all.js --network localhost
-2. cd client < npm run start
+3. cd client < npm run start

 # Frequent Problems: